jgbradley1/MapReduce-assignments/assignment6/assignment6.md

 ====================
 <ul>
 <li>
 I was able to complete the assignment.
-Use the
 ```printf()```
 function.